-For more information on each accommodation, check out the 10 Best Family Accommodation in Queenstown.
+For more information on each accommodation, check out the 10 Best Family Accommodations in Queenstown.

 Day 5 – Explore Queenstown

 Because there’s so much to do in Queenstown, we’ve given you two full days to tick the items off your family bucket list.
-How about zipping through the trees with Ziptrek Ecotours (more info on Viator and Tripadvisor)?
+How about zipping through the trees with Ziptrek Ecotours (more info on Viator, Tripadvisor, Klook and KKday)?
 Or what about learning about New Zealand’s unique wildlife at the Kiwi Birdlife Park (on Viator and Tripadvisor)?
 You could also try racing each other on the gravity-fuelled go-karts of The Luge (on Viator and Tripadvisor)!